Azure/BlobNFS-wsl2/README.md

 > This is work in progress.
 Please check back for updates.

 ## Prerequisites
+1. This module requires WSL2
-1. WSL is available only on 64 bit machines.
+1. WSL2 is available only on 64 bit machines.
 Further, only use 64 bit version of the Powershell to use the module.

-2. WSL2 commands are supported only on Windows 10, version 2004 or higher, and Windows Server 2022, version 2009 or higher.
+2. WSL2 features needed by this module are available only on Windows 10, version 2004 or higher, and Windows Server 2022, version 2009 or higher.
 Check [here](https://learn.microsoft.com/en-us/windows/wsl/install#prerequisites) for more details.

-3. Since this module uses WSL to mount the Blob NFS share, Virtualization must be enabled on the machine.
+3. WSL2 requires virtualization.
+Please select a machine that supports virtualization.

     i.
 If you are installing this module on an Azure VM, then select a VM size that supports nested virtualization.
 You can check the list of VM SKU that supports nested virtualization.
 Check [here](https://docs.microsoft.com/en-us/azure/virtual-machines/acu).
     For example, Dv5 SKU supports nested virtualization: